NEW MEXICO JUNIOR COLLEGE

 My virtual office hours are:

 Please feel free to email me via Canvas at any time.
 It is likely the fastest way to get in touch with me.
-Please use my cell number on the home page to text or call me if you need more immediate help or I have not responded to your Canvas message within 24 hours.
+Please use my cell number on the home page to text me if you need more immediate help or I have not responded to your Canvas message within 24 hours.
 I may be able to help, even if it is outside of my virtual office hours.
+Later this term, I will have a new baby at home and would rather call you back risk disturbing mama and the baby!

 In any case, I will respond to requests for help as quickly as possible.